gdsbook/book/notebooks/02_geospatial_computational_environment.md

 notebook overall can be thought of as a collection of code and text cells that, when executed in the correct order, describe and conduct an analysis.

 Text cells contain text written in the Markdown text formatting language.
-Markdown is a popular set of rules to create rich content (e.g. headers, lists, links) from plain text.
+Markdown is a popular set of rules to create rich content (e.g., headers, lists, links) from plain text.
 It is designed so that the plain text version looks similar to the outputted document.
-This makes it less complex than other typesetting approaches, but means it also supports fewer features.
+This makes it less complex than other typesetting approaches, but this means it also supports fewer features.
 After writing a text cell, the notebook engine will process the markdown into HTML, which you then see as rich text with images, styling, headers, and so forth.
-For more demanding or specific tasks, text cells can also integrate $\LaTeX$ notation.
-This means we can write most forms of narrative relying on markdown, which is more straightforward, and use $\LaTeX$ for more sophisticated parts, such as equations.
-Covering all of the markdown syntax and structure in detail is beyond the scope of this chapter, but the interested reader can inspect the official GitHub specification of the so-called GitHub-Flavored markdown {cite}`ghfmd` that is adopted by Jupyter notebook.
+For more demanding or specific tasks, text cells can also integrate $\LaTeX $ notation.
+This means we can write most forms of narrative relying on Markdown, which is more straightforward, and use $\LaTeX $ for more sophisticated parts, such as equations.
+Covering all of the Markdown syntax and structure in detail is beyond the scope of this chapter, but the interested reader can inspect the official GitHub specification of the so-called GitHub-Flavored Markdown {cite}`ghfmd` that is adopted by Jupyter notebook.

 Code cells are boxes that contain snippets of computer code.
 In this